HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/multi_lingual/mls_extension/wcm_mls_ext_servlet.md

 To add localized rendering links to content items, reference the JSP component ML Configuration/JSP – ML Locale Nav either in the associated presentation template or in a component or element that is also referenced in the template.

-!!! tip
-    - See [Easily manage translated web content text with parameters](https://developer.ds.hcl-software.com/t/easily-manage-translated-web-content-text-with-parameters/172210){target="_blank"} if you want to manage multilingual text in your design.
+See [Easily manage translated web content text with parameters](https://developer.ds.hcl-software.com/t/easily-manage-translated-web-content-text-with-parameters/172210){target="_blank"} if you want to manage multilingual text in your design.

 ## How it works